Mouthless-Stoat/sigil101/src/ch1/3-other-tools.md

 # Other Tools

+> This sub-chapter is optional and you can skip it if you wish.

 There are a few other tools you might want to use to help you with navigating the game code and trying to understand it:

 -   `[] ripgrep`: a tool use to look up text and snippet of code in large project.